Engineering Geology MSc

 MSc Engineering Geology

-Geological expertise is critical in all types of civil engineering projects – and when you graduate, you'll be able to answer the national and international demand for specialist engineering geologists.
-You'll also be able to pursue a career in the environmental, geological and geotechnical industries.
+Geological expertise is critical in all types of civil engineering projects – and when you graduate, you'll be able to meet the huge national and international demand for specialist engineering geologists.
+The course will lead to a career in the environmental, engineering geological and geotechnical sectors.

 What you'll experience